andrea-berardi/project-euler-solutions/README.md

 ## Problems solved or under active development

-The completed problems are shown as :heavy_check_mark:, and those under active development as :white_check_mark:.
+The completed problems are shown as :ballot_box_with_check:, and those under active development as :black_square_button:.

 - [x] Problem 1
 - [x] Problem 2